Pseudorhaphitoma alfredi

 Pseudorhaphitoma alfredi is a small sea snail, a marine gastropod mollusk in the family Mangeliidae.

 Description

 The length of the shell varies between 5 mm and 7 mm.

 (Original description) This South African species differs from Mangilia costata var. coarctata Sowerby, G.B.
-III, 1897in form.
+III, 1897 in form.
 The aperture is shorter and broader.
-Also the six or seven ribs are more regularly continuous up the spire, and especially in the much stronger spiral striation.
-The striae are close-set, hair-like, continued on and between the costae, and are easily observable under a simple lens The colour is somewhat variable.
-Some specimens are white with a broad band round the middle of the body whorl.
+The six or seven ribs are also more regularly continuous up the spire, and especially in the much stronger spiral striation.
+The striae are close-set, hair-like, continued on and between the costae, and are easily observable under a simple lens.
+The colour is somewhat variable.
+Some specimens are white with a broad band around the middle of the body whorl.
 Others are light brownish, and with or without a darker peripheral zone.